OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 - You should make sure all variables are being sanitized, if you don’t you’re opening a hole in your web application.
 Don’t let any variable get a free ride.
 - If you sanitize content and then modify it afterwards, you can easily void your efforts.
 - If you sanitize content and then send it to a library for use, check that it doesn’t mutate that string somehow.
 Otherwise, again, your efforts are void.
 - You must regularly patch DOMPurify.
 Browsers change and bypasses are being discovered regularly.
 - Bypasses do exist in the form of Mutation-Based XSS.
 Browsers will mutate content they receive and do their best to render it.
 Sometimes their best will include XSS payloads.
 This attack vector is why a [browser-based sanitizer API is being developed](https://wicg.github.io/sanitizer-api/).

 ## Safe Sinks

-We often talk in terms of sources and sinks in computer security.
-Think of a waterfall, if you pollute a source it'll flow into a sink eventually.
+Security professionals often talk in terms of sources and sinks.
+If you pollute a river, it'll flow downstream somewhere.
 It’s the same with computer security.
-For XSS, the sinks we refer to are usually locations you use variables in your webpage.
+XSS sinks are places where variables are placed into your webpage.

 Thankfully, many sinks where variables can be placed are safe.
 This is because these sinks treat the variable as text and will never execute it.
 Try to refactor your code to remove references to unsafe sinks like innerHTML, and instead use textContent or value.

-Here is a list of some safe HTML and HTML Attribute sinks we recommend refactoring your code to use.
+Here is a list of some safe HTML and HTML Attribute sinks OWASP recommends refactoring your code to use.

 ```js
 elem.textContent = dangerVariable;